Lovely-Swap/lovelyswap-v1/README.md

-# LovelyFinance
+# LFSwapFinance

-This project contains smart contracts for Lovely Finance.
+This project contains smart contracts for LFSwap Finance.

 **Note:** Trading competition contract has a limit of 500 participants for each competition.
 On average, it takes 7678556 gas to sort 250 participants.
 2811580 gas is used for 100 participant.